Interpause/ros2-workspace-template/README.md

 ## Using GUI Apps

 For ease of usage, the VNC approach is default over the X Server approach.
+However, the X Server approach is more performant.

 ### Connecting to VNC